SPC3 9 Amp in / 10 Amp out Solar Power Center

 The load can be operated during daytime charging and at night.

 The on/off switch controls the load like a normal power switch.
-If the battery voltage drops to 0.6V above the shutoff point, the yellow LED will light up.
+If the battery voltage drops to 0.6V above the shutoff point, the yellow LED will turn on to warn of an impending shutdown.
 If the battery voltage drops further, the circuit will shut the load off, preventing deep discharge of the battery.
-This greatly extends the life of the battery.
+This will greatly extend the life of the battery.

 SPC3 Circuit Extensions